 Where's Willie Now?

-It shouldn’t surprise you to learn that the good-humored singer is doing precisely what he’s always done.
+It shouldn't surprise you to learn that the good-humored singer is doing precisely what he's always done.
 Willie still tours, does cameos, laughs about his mishaps, and puts out song after song.
-Everything that he’s been through in his career and financial life hasn’t changed Willie one bit.
-He’s certainly mastered the art of living well and enjoying himself regardless of what happens.
-We’re not sure if he’s a Buddhist, but we’re pretty sure he’s some sort of country music crooning zen genius.
-He can be found in “Luck” his ranch in Spicewood, Texas, when he’s not living at his home in Maui.
-Of course, Willie also still tours and may be busy anywhere in the world filming, singing, or having a good time.
+Everything that he's been through in his career and financial life hasn't changed Willie one bit.
+He's certainly mastered the art of living well and enjoying himself regardless of what happens.
+We're not sure if he's a Buddhist, but we're pretty sure he's some sort of country music crooning zen genius.
+He can be found in "Luck" his ranch in Spicewood, Texas, when he's not living at his home in Maui.
+Willie still tours and may be busy anywhere in the world.
 Well, anywhere except the Bahamas.
-He’s still not allowed to go back there.
+He's still not allowed to go back there.

-Twenty-Five million dollars is more than enough to live comfortably for the rest of your life, even if you’re still very young.
-Even so, we hope he’ll be singing, playing his guitar, and laughing for another eighty-six years.
-It’s hard to stay angry about tax evasion when a person works so hard to make it right.
-He did settle the debt for about nine million dollars, but the negotiated sum was probably a result of his clear efforts to remedy the situation.
+$25 Million is more than enough to live comfortably for the rest of your life.
+Even so, we hope he'll be singing, playing his guitar, and laughing for another eighty-six years.
+It's hard to stay angry about tax evasion when a person works so hard to make it right.
+He did settle the debt for about nine million dollars.
+However, the negotiated sum was probably a result of his clear efforts to remedy the situation.
 Do you think it was fair that he got a reduced debt?
 Let us know in the comments section.

 You can also read: